samiralam/rules-compendium/docs/phb/appendices/appendix-b-creature-stats.md

 ### Traits

-***Pack Tactics.*** The wolf has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against a creature if at least one of the wolf’s allies is within 5 feet of the creature and the ally doesn’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+***Pack Tactics.*** The wolf has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against a creature if at least one of the wolf's allies is within 5 feet of the creature and the ally doesn't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ### Actions